g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 Cynical as they are, realistic as they are, idealistic as they are, they don't go far enough along any of these axes. _Cynicism_: Revolution is a youth politics for a reason: it's a great signal and offers the young and psychotic resources they can't get otherwise. _Realistic_: the world is not actually broken.
 It's unfair and contains many terrible things, and no we cannot actually solve collective action problems by saying nice words and hoping hard, but that's different from being hopeless, valueless, in pieces. _Idealistic_: The world is getting better in many ways, in spite of rent-seekers and bastards.
 Individuals are surprisingly powerful and the system still has millions of holes in it.

-But playing it I am reminded what is great about the left – the cussed rejection of compromise, the joy of deviance, the white-hot rage inside compassion, also the shrug.
+But playing it I am reminded what is great about the left – the cussed rejection of compromise, the joy of deviance, death before compromise, the white-hot [rage](https://twitter.com/EverDundas/status/958664289405079555/photo/1) inside compassion.
 I am not as I was before.
 I am open to other experiments, weirder art, weirder people, ready to be disappointed again, chambered and aimed.

 <br><br>